act360/fonepay-for-woocommerce/readme.txt

 Configure the plugin to receive payments only users who select Nepal in payment information during checkout.

-= I don't Fonepay payment option during checkout? =
+= I don't see Fonepay payment option during checkout? =

 You forgot to select the Nepal during registration at checkout.
 The Fonepay payment option works only with Nepal.